mariuszkuswik/Nauka/Linux/rhcsa_pytania.md

 - Server with GUI installation pattern

-1. Create user student with password password, and user root with password password.
+1. Create user **student** with password password, and user root with password password.

-2. Configure your system to automatically loop-mount the ISO of the installation disk on the directory /repo.
+2. Configure your system to automatically loop-mount the ISO of the installation disk on the directory **/repo**.
 Configure your system to remove this loop-mounted ISO as the only repository that is used for installation.
 Do not register your system with subscription-manager, and remove all reference to external repositories that may already exist.

 3. Create a 1-GB XFS partition on /dev/sdb.
-Mount it persistently on the directory /mydata, using the label mylabel.
+Mount it persistently on the directory **/mydata**, using the label mylabel.

 4. Set default values for new users.
 Ensure that an empty file with the name NEWFILE is copied to the home directory of each new user that is created.